th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Combat-Functions.md

 - `503.
 CutsceneAttack`
 - CutsceneAttack
 - This function allows the designer to specify exactly what's going to happen in a combat round
-- There are no guarentees made that the animation specified here will be correct - only that it will be played,
+- There [ARE](GFF-File-Format#are-area) no guarentees made that the [animation](MDL-MDX-File-Format#animation-header) specified here will be correct - only that it will be played,
-- so it is up to the designer to ensure that they have selected the right animation
+- so it is up to the designer to ensure that they have selected the right [animation](MDL-MDX-File-Format#animation-header)
 - It relies upon constants specified above for the attack result

 - `oTarget`: object